-XGBoost provides an callback interface class: xgboost.callback.TrainingCallback, user defined callbacks should inherit this class and override corresponding methods.
-There's a working example in demo/guide-python/callbacks.py
+XGBoost provides an callback interface class: TrainingCallback, user defined callbacks should inherit this class and override corresponding methods.
+There's a working example in Demo for using and defining callback functions.

 Model

 Slice tree model

 When booster is set to gbtree or dart, XGBoost builds a tree model, which is a list of trees and can be sliced into multiple sub-models.